Home Hands-on DDD and Event Sourcing [3/6]: Domain events and Event Sourcing

 • Each state transition in an aggregate is captured as a domain event.

-• Events are persisted chronologically in an event store, not as overwrites of current state.
+• Events are persisted chronologically in an event store, not as overwrites of the current state.

 • The system rebuilds aggregate state by rehydrating it from its stream of past events.